I think I should come clean before I start telling you about this recipe.

 Recipe alterations: I replaced all of the flour with whole wheat pastry flour, reduced all of the sugars by half, used salted butter and omitted the added salt, and omitted the step of brushing the crust with melted butter.
 (I didn’t think that last one was necessary.)

-See the full recipe post on Courtney’s site!
+See post on Courtney’s site!

 Sweet juicy peaches paired with tender shortbread, rich custard and spiced crumble.
 It’s summer in a bar.